sympodius/haiverin.scot/content/legal/about/index.md

 *Haiverin* (or *havering*, in English) is [Scots](https://en.wikipedia.org/wiki/Scots_language) for 'speaking nonsense.'
 Haiverin.scot was started to give the little known Scottish writer, [John Urquhart Ferguson](https://johnurquhartferguson.info), a place to expound on the things he cares about.
 Whether anyone else cares about them is tenuous, but there we are.

-In the [Arts](/arts) section, you will find John's thoughts on artistic stuff: Pretty pictures and the like.
+In the [Arts](/arts) section, you will find John's thoughts on artistic stuff: pretty pictures and the like.

 The [Tech](/tech) section is where you'll see John's super-expert opinions on science and technology.
 He's got a PhD, you know?